sxxxhjjj/666/README.md

     if FillUpRunning then return end
     FillUpRunning = true
     task.spawn(function()
-        while AutoFarmEnabled do
+        while AutoFillUpEnabled and IsMiscFarmAllowed() do
             if not IsPlayerHPFull() then
-                if AutoSkipHeliEnabled then
+                if AutoSkipHeliEnabled then TriggerAutoSkipHeli(false) end
-                    TriggerAutoSkipHeli(false)
-                end
                 local waited = 0
-                while not IsFillUpPartReady() and AutoFarmEnabled do
+                while not IsFillUpPartReady() and AutoFillUpEnabled do
                     waited = waited + 0.2
                     if waited >= 30 then break end task.wait(0.2)
                 end
-                if IsFillUpPartReady() and AutoFarmEnabled then
+                if IsFillUpPartReady() and AutoFillUpEnabled then DoFillUp(); task.wait(1) end if AutoSkipHeliEnabled then TriggerAutoSkipHeli(true) end
-                    DoFillUp()
-                    task.wait(1)
-                end
-                if AutoSkipHeliEnabled then
-                    TriggerAutoSkipHeli(true)
-                end
             end
             task.wait(1)
         end